Surat Thani province: Symbols

 The provincial seal of Surat Thani prominently features the pagoda of Wat Phra Borommathat Chaiya, a historic structure believed to have been constructed approximately 1,200 years ago.
 The design of the provincial flag incorporates the image of this pagoda, set against a background divided horizontally with orange on the top half and yellow on the bottom.

 Surat Thani's provincial flower is the bua phut (Rafflesia kerrii), noted for being a parasitic plant that produces some of the largest flowers among all plant species.
 The provincial tree is identified as the ton kiam (Cotylelobium melanoxylon).
 The Rafflesia flower, can be found in Khao Sok National Park in Surat Thani.
 Asian green arowana (Scleropages formosus) is the provincial aqualtic life because the Cheow Lan Lake in the Rajjaprabha Dam, part of Khao Sok National Park, is the last natural habitat in Thailand for this endangerous living fossil freshwater fish.
 In addition, this species of fish was first bred in Thailand in 1988 by the Department of Fisheries.
 The hatchlings were from parents collected from the wild from nearby Khlong Saeng and Khlong Yan Wildlife Sanctuaries.

 The slogan of the province is "เมืองร้อยเกาะ เงาะอร่อย หอยใหญ่ ไข่แดง แหล่งธรรมะ" (Mueang roi ko, ngo aroi, hoi yai, khai daeng, laeng thamma), which translates to "city of 100 islands, delicious rambutan, big shells, red eggs, the center of Buddhism".
-This slogan reflects several unique aspects of the province: its numerous islands, the local specialty of tasty rambutan fruits, the abundance of large shellfish, notably oysters, and the cultural significance of salted duck eggs known locally as "red eggs".
-The reference to the "center of Buddhism" highlights important religious sites within the province, including Wat Phra Borommathat Chaiya and Suan Mokkhaphalaram.
+The slogan's reference to shells reflects the prevalence of shellfish, particularly oysters, "red eggs" references salted duck eggs, and the "center of Buddhism" the several religious sites situated in the province, including Wat Phra Borommathat Chaiya and Suan Mokkhaphalaram.